 Video showing the long entrance queues

 You can see what the problem is.
 Some of the best ways to beat the queue are as follows:

 1. The only sure way that I am aware of to be sure to avoid queuing is to buy your tickets online in advance before your visit.

 You would need to print out your booking voucher and bring it to the meeting point at the appointed hour given the voucher.
-You will need photo ID for example a driving license or passport.
+You will need a photo ID, for example, a driving license or passport.